GAM-team/GAM/docs/Chrome-Policies.md

     SHIFT: F12 settings use the shortcut that contains the shift modifier.
     CTRL_SHIFT: F12 settings use the shortcut that contains the modifiers ctrl and shift.
     UNSET: Allow the user to decide.
-  fTwelveKeyModifierSettingGroupPolicyMode: TYPE_ENUM
-    MANDATORY: Do not allow users to override.
-    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.FullscreenAllowed: Fullscreen mode.
   fullscreenAllowed: TYPE_BOOL